 Caitlyn went first.
-He watched as she lowered herself into the puddle, as bit by bit she disappeared into the darkness.
-She said “You’d better come too, you bastard.”
+He watched as she lowered herself into the puddle.
+Bit by bit she disappeared into the darkness.
+She said, “You’d better come too, you bastard.”
 Then she was gone.

 He didn’t think about the cold, or the dark, or the murmuring and gurgling and screaming.
 He thought of her, of her fire and her warmth and her light, and then he let go of his bedroom floor, and the darkness took him.